xmindflow/deformableLKA/3D/README.md

     ```

 ## Model weights
-You can download the learned weights of the DAEFormer in the following table.
+You can download the learned weights of the D-LKA-Net in the following table.

 Task | Learned weights
 ------------ | ----